darfink/radix-tree-map-lua/README.md

   Creates an empty trie.

 - `TrieMap:entries([prefix])`
-  Returns an iterator over all entries in the trie, with an optional prefix.
+  Returns an iterator over all entries in the trie, filtered with an optional prefix.

 - `TrieMap:keys([prefix])`
-  Returns an iterator over all keys in the trie, with an optional prefix.
+  Returns an iterator over all keys in the trie, filtered with an optional prefix.

 - `TrieMap:values([prefix])`
-  Returns an iterator over all values in the trie, with an optional prefix.
+  Returns an iterator over all values in the trie, filtered with an optional prefix.

 - `TrieMap:get(key)`
   Retrieves a key's value from the trie, or `nil` if it doesn't exist.